 Communication Sciences and Disorders PhD

-The Communication Sciences and Disorders PhD is a doctoral program in Temple University’s College of Public Health.
-Conduct original research, make valuable contributions to the field of communication sciences and prepare for leadership in academic, administrative and clinical services.
-Examine the processes and problems of adult and child language disorders, such as aphasia and childhood apraxia of speech.
+In the Communication Sciences and Disorders PhD program at Temple’s College of Public Health, students conduct original research; make valuable contributions to the field of communication sciences; and prepare for leadership in academic institutions, administration and clinical services.
+The program trains students to examine the processes and problems of adult and child language disorders, such as aphasia and childhood apraxia of speech.

-This small, tight-knit doctorate offers students individualized attention and close collaboration with faculty members.
-Home in on your area of interest and work with professors in the field to shape your research experience.
-The department has a team of prestigious faculty members who are at the top of their disciplines—PhD students in Communication Sciences should know with whom they would like to study and the areas they want to explore.
-Program faculty have particular expertise in research on word retrieval disorders and language comprehension, among other topics.
+This small, tight-knit doctoral program offers students individualized attention and close collaboration with faculty members.
+You will be able to focus on your area of interest, from child language processing to the effects of brain damage, and work with professors in the field to shape your research experience.
+The department has a team of prestigious faculty members who are at the top of their disciplines—prospective students should know with whom they would like to study and the areas they want to explore.